JuliaGNI/GeometricMachineLearning.jl/docs/src/structure_preservation/volume_preservation.md

 Main.theorem(raw"The flow of a divergence-free vector field is volume-preserving.")
 ```

-It is a classical result that *all Hamiltonian vector fields are divergence-free*, so volume-preservation is weaker than preservation of symplecticity.
+It is a classical result that *all Hamiltonian vector fields are divergence-free*, so volume-preservation is weaker than preservation of symplecticity [arnold1978mathematical](@cite).

 The definition of integration on Riemannian manifolds and measures of volume elements can be found in standard textbooks on differential geometry, e.g. [bishop1980tensor, lang2012fundamentals](@cite).

+## References

 ```@bibliography
 Canonical = false